Protecting the Right to Organize Act: Support

 A letter signed by over 100 labor unions, advocacy organizations, churches, and political groups supported the PRO Act.
 This included but was not limited to the AFL-CIO, EPI, Public Citizen, AFT, Sunrise Movement, CPD, DSA, SEIU, PFAW, CWA, FSP, FoEI, HRW, USW, IWPR, GBCS, IFPTE, NETWORK, Patriotic Millionaires, and Oxfam.
 Ryan Kekeris, an organizer with the International Union of Painters and Allied Trades, said the PRO Act "modernizes and updates a lot of the loopholes and the brokenness of U.S. labor law".
 Richard Trumka of the AFL-CIO said, "If you really want to correct inequality in this country ... passing the PRO Act is absolutely essential to doing that."
 The bill has received backing from the Labor Caucus and The Leadership Conference on Civil and Human Rights.
 Joe Biden endorsed the PRO Act, and has called labor law reform one of the top priorities of his administration.

 Opposition

 At least 150 business groups oppose the PRO Act.
-Those who oppose it, including Republicans, business groups, and industry groups, have variously said the PRO Act would hurt business and workers, violate privacy rights, give unions too much bargaining power, enable corruption, and would disrespect states' rights.
-The U.S. Chamber of Commerce, a business-oriented lobby group, opposes the PRO Act.
-Among other opposed organizations are the NRF, NAM, National Restaurant Association, American Hotel & Lodging Association, NFIB, and the NAHB.
+Those who oppose it, including Republicans, business groups, and industry groups, have variously claimed that the PRO Act would hurt business and workers, violate privacy rights, give unions too much bargaining power, enable corruption, and would disrespect states' rights.
+The U.S. Chamber of Commerce, the nation's largest business association lobby group, opposes the PRO Act.
+Among other opposed organizations are the National Retail Federation, National Association of Manufacturers, National Restaurant Association, American Hotel & Lodging Association, National Federation of Independent Business, and the National Association of Home Builders.